 How Black Sabbath Created a Breakthrough Moment on ‘Paranoid’

-In doing so, Paranoid proved that the wholly unexpected Top 10 success enjoyed by the Birmingham quartet’s modestly recorded self-titled debut, released barely six months prior, had been anything but a fluke.
+This proved that the wholly unexpected Top 10 success enjoyed their modestly recorded self-titled debut, released barely six months prior, had been anything but a fluke.
 Still, for vocalist Ozzy Osbourne, guitarist Tony Iommi, bassist Geezer Butler and drummer Bill Ward, Paranoid was just a hastily assembled collection of the best songs they had to offer – even as they were learning to cope with a hurricane of fame, well beyond their wildest expectations.

-But at least the four young men knew better than to mess with their winning formula.
+But at least Black Sabbath knew better than to mess with their winning formula.
 They once again retained producer Roger Bain and, other than enjoying the luxury of spending more time in the studio (versus the frantic 24 hours afforded to their debut), also maintained their songwriting penchant for wanton, unrefined musical power.
 Their lyrics avoided pop music’s traditionally pithy stories of love and lust in favor of more desperate subjects steeped both in the occult and real-life terrors.

 Listen to Black Sabbath's 'Paranoid'